On the Complexity of Quantum Field Theory: Complexity of QFT observables

 \paragraph{Perturbative amplitudes and Feynman integrals.} Let us first consider amplitudes which are obtained perturbatively by means of Feynman diagrams.
 We will denote such an amplitude by $\cA_{\ell,s}(p,\lambda)$, where $\ell$ is the number of loops, $p=(p_1,\ldots,p_n)$ and $s=(s_1,\ldots,s_n)$ denote the external momenta and spins, and $\lambda$ collectively denotes the couplings of the theory.
 In perturbation theory, these amplitudes are computed by summing the values of all Feynman diagrams with $\ell$ loops, and the values of the individual diagrams are obtained by performing certain integrals over rational functions known as Feynman integrals.
 Recently, it was proven that the resulting functions $\cA_{\ell,s}(p,\lambda)$ are tame functions, meaning that they in principle have a finite information content \cite{Douglas:2022ynw}.\footnote{The precise statement is that the amplitudes are definable in the o-minimal structure $\bbR_{\rm an,exp}$, and is based on the definability of the period map \cite{BKT}.} This result opens the door to the functional complexity methods used in the previous subsection.
-In fact, the amplitudes can be shown to belong to the class of log-Noetherian functions introduced in section \ref{sec:generalframework}, which is conjectured to be sharply o-minimal in \cite{binyamini2024lognoetherianfunctions}.
+In fact, from \cite{Douglas:2022ynw} it follows that the amplitudes belong to the Pfaffian closure of log-Noetherian functions introduced in section \ref{sec:generalframework}, which is conjectured to be sharply o-minimal in \cite{binyamini2024lognoetherianfunctions}.

 The complexity of perturbative amplitudes is expected to grow in at least two ways.
 Firstly, there is a clear dependence on the number of external particles, since the format counts the number of variables.
-Secondly, at higher orders in perturbation theory one must sum over a larger set of more complicated diagrams, leading to more complicated Feynman integrals and therefore functions of higher complexity.
+Secondly, at higher orders in perturbation theory one must sum over a larger set of more complicated diagrams, leading to more complicated Feynman integrals and therefore functions with higher $\cF$ and $\cD$.

 \paragraph{Exact observables and simplicity.} Perturbation theory provides, with the exception of rare cases, only asymptotic expansions to exact observables.
 While the terms in the perturbative expansion reveal much of the underlying QFT, ultimately one should consider the complexity of exact observables.
 Fundamentally, the exact observables arise from summing over infinitely many physical processes, and therefore there is initially no reason to expect that these observables can be described with a finite amount of information.
 However, upon taking infinite limits, remarkable reductions of complexity may appear.